 - Are my teeth and gums healthy enough to begin orthodontic treatment?
-When was the last time I had a routine check-up with a Dentist? - Am I comfortable starting treatment without being personally examined by a qualified health professional?
-What if I have dental issues that I am not aware of? - Am I comfortable starting treatment without comprehensive diagnostic records such as x-rays being taken? - If only one type of treatment is being offered, how do I know that treatment is right for my individual needs? - Is my case reviewed by an adequately trained Dentist or Orthodontist?
+When was the last time I had a routine check-up with a dentist? - Am I comfortable starting treatment without being personally examined by a qualified dental professional?
+What if I have dental issues that I am not aware of? - Am I comfortable starting treatment without comprehensive diagnostic records such as x-rays being taken? - If only one type of treatment is being offered, how do I know that treatment is right for my individual needs? - Is my case reviewed by an adequately trained dentist or orthodontist?
 If so, where are they based and what qualifications do they have? - What are the possible health and financial risks associated with DIY orthodontic treatment?
-If problems arise during treatment, how will they be detected and who is responsible for correcting them?
+If problems arise during treatment, how will they be detected and who is responsible for correcting them? - What recourse do I have if the treatment is not successful, if I am injured during treatment or if other problems arise?
+All registered dentists and orthodontists in Australia must hold appropriate insurance to protect patients.

-• WHAT DO OTHER PEAK BODIES RECOMMEND?
+WHAT DO OTHER PEAK BODIES RECOMMEND?